What is Latency?

-- Set the Latency Correction to 0 (zero).
+- Set the Track shift after record to 0 (zero).

-- Leave the Audio to Buffer amount at its default value.
+- Leave the Buffer length value at its default value.

 - Click .

 In Selection Toolbar make sure that "Snap To" is set to "Off".
-Above the second group of numbers, make sure that Length is selected.
-Click on one of the downward-pointing arrows in the digits boxes to the right of Snap To and select hh:mm:ss + milliseconds.
+Above the second and thrid group of numbers, make sure that is selected.
+Click on one of the downward-pointing arrows in the digits boxes to the right of Snap To and select .

-Click on Transport Toolbar - the click track will be played back and recorded on a new track through the loop-back cable.
-You'll now have something like this:.
-Generate 2 bars of click track, and choose the default "Ping" sound.
+Click on Transport Toolbar - the rhythm track will be played back and recorded on a new track through the loop-back cable.
+You will now have something like this:.
+Set "Number of Measures (bars)" to 2, and set the "Beat Sound" to .
 Click to generate the click track.
+Make sure the first track is completely selected (if you do nothing, it will be completely selected).
 Now click the Record button in the

 The top track is the original click track, the bottom track is the looped-back recording.
 Note the delay.